TrustVC/trustvc/README.md

 ### 1. **Wrapping**

 > This module provides utility functions for wrapping OpenAttestation documents of version 2 (v2) and version 3 (v3).
 These functions validate the document version and apply the appropriate wrapping logic using the OpenAttestation library.
+Note that wrapping is not required for W3C-compliant documents, as they follow a different format and standard.

-### a) wrapOADocument
+#### a) wrapOADocument

 #### Description